Introduction: Python String islower() Method

 Return Value

-- Returns True → If at least one alphabetic character exists and all alphabetic characters are lowercase
+- Returns True → When the string contains at least one alphabetic character and every letter is lowercase.

 text = "hello world"